 Georgia Heroin Rehab Center

-Clinical, Effective Treatment for Heroin in the Atlanta Area
+Clinical, Effective Heroin Treatment in the Atlanta Area

-Heroin is a commonly abused illegal drug.
+Heroin is one of the most commonly abused illegal drugs.
 Derived from opium poppy plants and made from morphine, it is a member of the opiate family and actively contributes to the opium crisis currently plaguing the United States.
 Because heroin tends to be easier to acquire and is a cheaper alternative to prescription opioids, many people turn to it as a last resort to feed their addictions.
 In fact, nearly 80% of people attribute their heroin use to prescription opioid use.

 At Mount Sinai Wellness Center, our state-of-the-art facilities, well-trained staff, and comprehensive treatment system can help you or a loved one overcome heroin addiction.
 Recovery is a difficult process and its best to have someone with you every step of the way.
 We work closely to get to the heart of the addiction.